Zelena Dolyna, Donetsk Oblast

 Zelena Dolyna (Зелена Долина) is a village in Kramatorsk Raion of Donetsk Oblast in Ukraine.

-The population as of 2021 is 89 people, and the body of local self-government is the Lyman settlement hromada.

 History

+Russian invasion of Ukraine

 During the Russo-Ukrainian War, Russian forces occupied the village from April to September 2022.
-Ukrainian forces reestablished control over the village during the Second Battle of Lyman.
+Ukrainian forces reestablished control over the village by 28 September 2022 as part of an advance towards Lyman.

+But the trend reversed and the Russian army resumed its offensive in the following months.
+On July 8, 2025, Russian armed forces captured the entire village of Zelena Dolyna.

+Local government

+The body of local self-government is the Lyman settlement hromada.